lessons learned

 Posted on Updated on

-The point in my career when this became readily apparent is when I was working for a small software company.
+The point in my career when this became readily apparent was when I was working for a small software company.
 We had a new product (Warehouse Management System) and were launching our third deployment.
 This one was more complicated than the rest because it was for a pharmaceutical company.
-In addition to requirements like refrigeration and lot control, there was a mix of FDA-controlled items requiring various forms of auditing and security as well as storage areas that were significantly smaller than previous installations.
+In addition to requirements like refrigeration and lot control, there was a mix of FDA-controlled items requiring various forms of auditing and security and storage areas significantly smaller than previous installations.
 It was a challenge to be sure.

 A pictures of three ice cubes, stacked, and melting slightly.